 Follow Up Questions to the IGO Small Group: Sovereign Immunity Issues

-This ICANN Working Group (“WG”) is currently seeking to better understand the applicability and appropriate scope of the principle of sovereign immunity to international intergovernmental organizations (“IGOs”).
+This ICANN Working Group (“WG”) is currently seeking to better understand the application and appropriate scope of the principle of sovereign immunity to international intergovernmental organizations (“IGOs”).
 The WG is aware that an IGO is commonly viewed as an organization established by an international treaty and which may possess international legal personality of its own, with members that generally (though not universally) consist of sovereign nation states.
 As such, the WG acknowledges that an IGO can enjoy special privileges and immunities under international law.
 For purposes of this Policy Development Process (“PDP”), the immunity in question would be immunity from the jurisdiction of a national court, i.e. jurisdictional immunity.

-Under ICANN’s Uniform Dispute Resolution Policy (“UDRP”), a Complainant may file a complaint in order to have a third party’s domain name registration canceled or transferred to the Complainant, where that domain name: (1) is allegedly identical or confusingly similar to a trademark or service mark in which the Complainant has rights; and (2) is not one in which the Respondent has rights or legitimate interests; and (3) has been registered and is being used in bad faith by the Respondent.
-IGOs have informed ICANN that they rarely and only exceptionally rely on the UDRP to address situations where a third party has registered an IGO’s name or acronym (or a confusingly similar variant) as a domain name, as the Policy requires a Complainant to agree to submit to the jurisdiction of a national court for purposes of a Respondent’s appeal from the decision of a UDRP panelist canceling or transferring the domain name in dispute.
+IGOs have informed ICANN that they rarely and only exceptionally rely on the Uniform Dispute Resolution Policy (“UDRP”) to address situations where a third party has registered an IGO’s name or acronym (or a confusingly similar variant) as a domain name, as the Policy requires a Complainant to agree to submit to the jurisdiction of a national court for purposes of a Respondent’s appeal from the decision of a UDRP panelist canceling or transferring the domain name in dispute.

-In the course of our preliminary research, we came across two instances where IGOs on the GAC list of IGOs filed complaints under the UDRP, based on trademark rights that each organization held in certain national jurisdictions.
-While neither concerned the IGO’s acronym (the domain names in dispute were worldbank.net and bfois.org), the two cases demonstrate limited instances when an IGO will decide to agree to the jurisdictional requirement of the UDRP.
+In the course of our preliminary research, we came across a number of instances where IGOs on the GAC list of IGOs filed complaints under the UDRP, based largely on trademark rights that each organization held in its name and/or acronym in certain national jurisdictions.
+Several of these involved the Bank for International Settlements, and one the World Bank.
+While none concerned the registration of a domain name identical to the IGO’s acronym (the domain names in dispute included bisettlement.com, bfisonline.net, bisonlinedept.com, bankforinternationalsettlement.com, bfis.net, bfois.org and worldbank.net) and bfois.org), the cases demonstrate certain instances when an IGO will decide to agree to the jurisdictional requirement of the UDRP.
+We therefore seek to better understand the nature of IGOs’ concern over use of the UDRP in the context of the sovereign immunity issue.